NGC 1282

 NGC 1282 is an elliptical galaxy located about 230 million light-years away in the constellation Perseus.
 It was discovered by astronomer Guillaume Bigourdan on October 23, 1884.
 NGC 1282 is a member of the Perseus Cluster.

-A type Ia supernova designated as SN 2008fh was detected near NGC 1282 on either July 30, or August 30, 2008.
-Oddly, though, the supernova was not associated with the galaxy.
+A Type Ia supernova designated as SN 2008fh was detected near NGC 1282 on either July 30, or August 30, 2008.
+However, the supernova was not associated with the galaxy.